eng-r/DS3_PGA/README.md

 Peer-graded Assignment: Getting and Cleaning Data Course Project. https://www.coursera.org/learn/data-cleaning/peer/FIZtT/getting-and-cleaning-data-course-project

-On of exciting areas in data science today is wearable computing - see for example [this article](https://www.itnews.com/article/2115126/big-data--activity-tracking--and-the-battle-for-the-world-s-top-sports-brand.html).
+One of exciting areas in data science today is wearable computing - see for example [this article](https://www.itnews.com/article/2115126/big-data--activity-tracking--and-the-battle-for-the-world-s-top-sports-brand.html).
 Companies like Fitbit, Nike, and Jawbone Up are racing to develop the most advanced algorithms to attract new users.

-In this project, data collected from the accelerometer and gyroscope of the Samsung Galaxy S smartphone was retrieved, worked with, and cleaned, to prepare a tidy data that can be used for later analysis.
+In this project, data collected from accelerometers and gyroscopes of the Samsung Galaxy S smartphone were retrieved, cleaned, and processed to prepare a requested "tidy" data usable for later analysis.

 This repo has the following files:

 - `README.md`, this file
 	- data set overview + creation info
 - `CodeBook.md`
-	- "code book" - a file that describes the contents of the data set such as data, variables and transformations throughout data generation
+	- "code book" - a file that describes the datasets content (such as data, variables and transformations throughout data generation)
 - `run_analysis.R`
 	- requested R script created to produce the output data set below
 - `tidy_data.txt`
-	- requested file with data set = assignment results
+	- requested file with dataset = assignment results